 The first idea is to say goodbye to endless e-mails, imprecise and endless exchanges, and scattered and contradictory messages…

 But these platforms also bring a great simplification of collaboration thanks to the sharing of participants’ contacts, the clear validation scheme and the global view of the production.

 For this, video collaboration tools offer to invite creatives and clients to a project so that everyone always knows where and when to participate.

-They allow you to add annotations with timecodes, pin notes on an image, annotate sound or text, reply to comments directly on the video, validate production steps, view the entire schedule and exchange files of any size, instantly and securely, worldwide or on the interface of your colleague in the next room.
+They allow you to add comments with timecodes, pin notes on an image, review sound or text, reply to comments directly on the video, validate production steps, view the entire schedule and exchange files of any size, instantly and securely, worldwide or on the interface of your colleague in the next room.

 In addition to all this, a beautiful interface always enhances the value of the content and gives an ultra-professional dimension to clients.

 There are a lot of generalist collaborative tools.
 We can mention Trello, Monday, Wrike, Asana,… they are very complete, very full of features but not very (or not at all) video process oriented, i.e. specialized and adapted to the production flow of an audiovisual project.